Medication Rules & Guidelines (updated 5/3/17)

 - The Camp Medic will check the medications against the forms on the first day of camp.
 Please understand that if you do not address discrepancies while you have parents present it will be very difficult to address them at camp when parents are possibly hours away.

-- Inform Check-In Staff if updated Medical Forms/Releases have been submitted.
+- Inform Check-In Staff if updated forms have been submitted.